 Chitika has a process where they “audit” your clicks at the end of each month to remove duplicate and fraudulent clicks, so the actual revenue you get will be a little lower than the unaudited earnings reported.
 I’ve heard from others that the auditing process will reduce revenue by around 10-20%, but I’ll have to wait until the end of the month to find out how this site fares.
 I’ll just adjust my total figures downward for the purposes of this experiment once the auditing takes place.
 This appears to be a reputable company as far as I can tell, so I’m not worried about eventually getting paid.
 Otherwise, I’d hold off on accounting for the revenue until I’d actually received it.

-Furthermore, I’ve also had several people sign up for Chitika via my referral link, and some are already displaying ads on their own sites.
-And in other news, Google Adsense just announced its own affiliate program where they pay $100 for each new client you refer them (after the client has earned $100 in commissions), so I’ve added their referral buttons to the ever-growing sidebar on this site.
+Furthermore, I’ve also had several people sign up for Chitika via my referral, and some are already displaying ads on their own sites.
+And in other news, Google Adsense just announced its own affiliate program where they pay $100 for each new client you refer them (after the client has earned $100 in commissions).

 So these new sources of revenue should easily put an extra $10,000 in my pocket over the next year, probably a lot more than that as traffic continues to grow.
 Isn’t it amazing how technology creates pathways for earning an extra $10,000+ per year with just a few minutes work?
 Of course, you obviously have to lay some groundwork first.
 But it’s these kinds of exciting opportunities that leave me completely disinterested in ever having a regular job, as I’ll discuss further in today’s upcoming podcast.